 Choosing the Right Campaign Type

-After you’ve chosen your goals, then it’s time for your next step – the influencer marketing campaign.
-You can come up with a strategy and build a campaign around your product or service, but your potential influencers may not like it.
+After you’ve chosen your goals, then it’s time for the next step of this influencer marketing guide – the influencer marketing campaign.
+You can come up with a strategy and build a campaign around your product or service, but your potential influencers will need to get on board.
 For example, you could build a competition where an influencer will get free clothes if they share a competition, offering their audience free clothes if they like, share and comment on the post and follow your account too.

-According to Alexa, influencer marketing campaigns involve three types of relationship triggers, ‘inspire, hire, or a mix of both’.
+According to Alexa, influencer marketing campaigns involve three types of relationship triggers, “inspire, hire, or a mix of both.”
 They continue, ‘You can inspire an influencer to share your content or messaging on their own.
 You can pay them to promote your brand.
 Or you can create a situation that uses a little bit of both.’
 It all comes down to what you want, what they want, and what you’re willing to give away.

-- Guest Posting: Creating and contributing content for an influencer’s blog.
+- Creating sponsored content for an influencer’s blog or social channel.

 Different Types of Influencers

-There are different types of social media influencers depending on the number of followers an individual has:
+There are different types of social media influencers depending on the number of followers an individual has.

 Influencing on Different Social Platforms

 Each platform offers a different type of following, so each influencer offers a different kind of service.
-Each social media site has different post types too, so what platform you pick should reflect what you want to achieve.
+Each social media site has different post types too, so the platform you pick should reflect what you want to achieve.
 For example, going live, posting videos and sharing dreamy images all work well on Instagram, making it one of the most popular platforms for the influencing service.